-Mentors also work with their students through a focused series of one-on-one and group programming that is designed to nurture our students’ socio-developmental and professional skills, including resume writing, professional communication, problem solving, career planning, and financial responsibility, so that our students are well-prepared for life through high school, college, and beyond.
+Mentors also work with their students through a focused series of one-on-one and group programming that is designed to nurture our students’ socio-developmental and professional skills, including resume writing, professional communication, problem solving, career planning, and financial responsibility, so that our students are well-prepared for life through high school, college, and careers.

 That’s where we start, too, as we meet with our students every Saturday.
-Because our gifted students come from a variety of academic backgrounds, our Sophomores begin with a broad-based curriculum to get everyone up to a consistent level.
-As Juniors, they learn about the ACT itself and test-taking strategies, while we continue to teach them the concepts in-depth.
+Because our gifted students come from a variety of academic backgrounds, Sophomores begin with a broad-based curriculum to get everyone up to a consistent level.
+As Juniors, they learn about the ACT itself and test-taking strategies, while we continue to teach them ACT concepts in-depth.
 And finally as Seniors, they receive refresher classes and one-on-one tutoring as they prepare to take their final ACTs.
 It’s rigorous – it’s a sixth day of school – and our students succeed!
 They improve upwards of 20 percentile points on their scores, sometimes as high as 40 percentile points or more, and some of them end with ACT scores in the 30s.

 We know it takes more than just a good ACT score, and Minds Matter of Cleveland wraps additional programming around our strong Academics foundation.